cornerstonecollege/beezy-bee/README.md

-# Beezy BEE
+# Beezy Bee
-That is a small game inspired on "Flappy Bird".
-That is meant for iOS devices.
+That is an arcade-style game inspired on "Flappy Bird".
+Beezy bee is meant for iOS devices.

 ### How to play
-Collect flowers to win, but do not forget to avoid the monsters!
+Collect flowers and honeycombs to win, but do not forget to avoid the monsters!

 ![Game Play Screenshot](game_screenshot_1.png)